-By now you should begin to feel like a co-teacher in the room and you should be developing a collaborative relationship with your mentor who allows you to take on more and more teaching responsibilities.
-With your mentor's permission and assistance for planning and preparation, you should take on increasing planning and teaching responsibilities.
-Specifically, you will take full responsibility for teaching, assessing, and reflecting on the December math unit lessons you planned during the fall term in MATH 567.

-Beginning in January it is permissible for you to occasionally use a portion of the school day for planning even if it means missing some instructional time in the classroom.
-At this point in the year, developing planning skills is the new focus.
-Be judicious and strategic if opting to miss instructional time for planning purposes.
-Only do this if what you will miss is a routine with which you are very familiar, and it is not during a time you have taken over a major responsibility (i.e. working with a particular small group).
-For any lesson you will teach, lesson plans must be approved by the mentor no later than the day before you are scheduled to teach.
-Use your mentor's suggestions to improve your lesson plans.
-Later in the year you will be responsible for all of the planning.
-This is your chance to hone your lesson planning skills with guidance from your mentor.
+Candidate Responsibilities in Phase 3 Mentor Responsibilities in Phase 3 By now you should begin to feel like a co-teacher in the room and you At this phase collegiality and collaboration should become wellshould be developing a collaborative relationship with your mentor established.
+You and your student teacher should share who allows you to take on more and more teaching responsibilities. responsibilities and plan togetheryou should begin to feel like co- With your mentor's permission and assistance for planning and teachers in the classroom.
+It is up to you to set the tone and help preparation, you should take on increasing planning and teaching your student teacher view himself/herself as a contributor who takes responsibilities.
+Specifically, you will take full responsibility for on increasing teaching responsibilities and is a co-planner.
+Release teaching, assessing, and reflecting on the December math unit more responsibility for instruction to your student teacher.
+You lessons you planned during the fall term in MATH 567. should retain most of the planning responsibilities.
+Allow your student teacher to take over the classroom for extended periods of Beginning in January it is permissible for you to occasionally use a time. portion of the school day for planning even if it means missing some instructional time in the classroom.
+At this point in the year, Now is the time to start preparing your candidate for a successful developing planning skills is the new focus.
+Be judicious and strategic solo teaching experience by: if opting to miss instructional time for planning purposes.
+Only do this Making your planning practices visible for your student teacher if what you will miss is a routine with which you are very familiar, and and explain how you make decisions about pacing, classroom it is not during a time you have taken over a major responsibility (i.e. management, and formative assessment. working with a particular small group).
+For any lesson you will teach, Discussing your instructional thought process.
+It is important for lesson plans must be approved by the mentor no later than the day your student teacher to know WHY you made particular before you are scheduled to teach.
+Use your mentor's suggestions to decisions about instruction and management. improve your lesson plans.
+Later in the year you will be responsible Support your student teacher during the teaching of the for all of the planning.
+This is your chance to hone your lesson December math unit.
+Stay in the room and provide support for planning skills with guidance from your mentor. classroom management.
+Provide daily feedback that istargeted and specific.